dayton-notes/medicine/content/index.md

 ---
-title: Welcome to Quartz
+title: welcome
+description:
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+use the searchbar or the explorer index to the left to navigate notes.